 I remember asking a question on Reddit last year.

-The question was: What are your predictions for the anime industry in 2019?
+The question was: What are your predictions for the

 I received a LOT of interesting answers, as you’d expect from Reddit…